telerik/blazor-docs/components/grid/templates/editor.md

 ![editor template for simple strings with a select element](images/edit-template-simple-string-select.png)

->caption Sample editor template that uses a foreign key
+### Sample editor template that uses a foreign key

 ````CSHTML
 @* This example shows one way to use a dropdownlist to edit values with a foreign key. *@